 Chivonne Marlow was raised in Iowa.
 She graduated from the University of Iowa, where she studied English and Sociology.
 She and her husband Dan, a member of the Luther College Career Center, live in Decorah with their two children.
 When time allows, Chivonne likes to read, write, be outside, and spend time with friends and family.

 Jennifer Folstad is a Luther grad with a major in Social Work and a minor in Spanish.
 Her work experience includes social work at NE Iowa Community Action and administrative work at a local law firm.
-Jennifer joined the SSS staff in late February 2011 as Administrative Assistant.
+Jennifer joined the TRIO staff in 2011 as Administrative Assistant.

 She and her husband live in the country where they have been domesticated by cats.
 Jennifer enjoys reading, traveling, being in nature, dancing, and dining out with friends and family.